 As we're sure you'll appreciate, we take infection control very seriously and try to reduce the risk of illnesses being passed from one person to another.
 We would prefer that you don't visit if:

-- You are feeling unwell. - Have an infection such as Covid-19, flu or are suffering from a heavy cold. - You have had diarrhoea or vomiting within the past 48 hours.
+- You are feeling unwell. - You have had diarrhoea or vomiting within the past 48 hours.

 If you are unsure whether you should visit, please telephone and check with the Person Centred Improvement Team prior to making the journey.

 Visiting